ProPhy: Progressive Physical Alignment for Dynamic World Simulation: Related Work

 The advent of diffusion models~\cite{ho2020denoising, song2020denoising, lipman2022flow} has significantly advanced the field of visual generation, enabling generators to produce highly realistic images~\cite{rombachHighResolutionImageSynthesis2022b, esser2024scaling, flux2024}.
 In particular, Diffusion Transformers~\cite{peebles2023scalable, maLatteLatentDiffusion2025} (DiT) leverage the scaling capabilities of transformers within diffusion models, and when combined with large model and dataset scales, have led to a series of impressive video generation models~\cite{wan, kling2024, cogvideox, hunyuan, brooks2024video, cosmos} capable of producing realistic videos.
 Among these, Sora~\cite{brooks2024video} explores the use of extensive video data to develop a general-purpose world simulator.

 Despite these advances, current video generation models still struggle to fully capture the underlying physical principles of the real world, focusing primarily on the appearance of scenes and objects~\cite{kang2024far, liu2025generative, motamed2025generative}.
 Increasing model size or dataset scale alone does not enable generators to learn the physical laws embedded in scenes and textual descriptions.
-This gap between video generators and true world simulators results in videos that are visually convincing but often logically inconsistent, limiting their ability to accurately simulate real-world dynamics.
+This gap between video generators and true world simulators results in videos that are visually convincing but often logically inconsistent, limiting their potential for accurate physics-aware generation.